Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for Node.js Adapters version 1.7 or newer
+* Compatible with Lightstreamer SDK for Node.js Adapters version 1.7 or newer and Lightstreamer Server version 7.4 or newer.
+- For a version of this example compatible with Lightstreamer Server version since 6.0, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Chat-adapter-node/tree/for_Lightstreamer_7.3).
+- For a version of this example compatible with Lightstreamer SDK for Node.js Adapters version 1.3 to 1.6, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Chat-adapter-node/tree/for_Lightstreamer_7.3).
 - For a version of this example compatible with Lightstreamer SDK for Node.js Adapters version 1.0, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Chat-adapter-node/tree/for_Lightstreamer_5.1).